FRIDAY NIGHT RECAP (1st ROUND): Elmore County wins in OT to advance; MA shuts out Flomaton; Lowndes wins

 The two teams fought through an entertaining second quarter, then remained scoreless through the first overtime period.

-The Tigers rallied for a 14-7 lead on a 27-yard run by Carlow James and a 16-yard run by McAlpine but McNeely threw a 12-yard touchdown pass to Thomas Payton with 1:17 left to send the two teams into the locker room tied at 14-14 at the half.
+The Tigers rallied for a 14-7 lead on a 27-yard run by Carlow James and a 16-yard run by McAlpine but Gage Davis threw a 12-yard touchdown pass to Thomas Payton with 1:17 left to send the two teams into the locker room tied at 14-14 at the half.

-Davis was 11 of 19 for 120 yards and a touchdown, while McNeely was 5 of 9 for 66 yards and a touchdown.
-McNeely was also the team’s leading rusher with 10 yards on three carries and had 43 yards in seven receptions.
-Taylor had 112 yards on six receptions, including the game winner.
+Davis completed 16 of 28 passes for 186 yards and a pair of touchdowns.
+McNeely had 43 yards on seven receptions and Taylor had 112 yards on six receptions, including the game winner.

 Montgomery Academy 42, Flomaton 0